POLISH SECURITY CONGRESS – Total Security

 • Łukasz Zaworski, Member of the Board, Product Development Director, Apator

-• Przemek Wojtkiewicz, Country Lead, Citrix
+• Przemek Wojtkiewicz, Country Lead, Cloud Software Group EE, Citrix & Netscaler

 • Kamil Nawrocki, Technical Sales Manager*